Kailash Vijayvargiya

-Vijavargiya was made in charge of BJP's election campaign for Haryana in 2014, after which BJP gained a majority in the assembly election.
+Kailash Vijayvargiya was made in charge of BJP's election campaign for Haryana in 2014, after which BJP gained a majority in the assembly election.
 This victory allowed him to gain a more central role in party leadership, and in June 2015 he was appointed national general secretary by party president Amit Shah, and the new leader of the BJP in West Bengal.